Formula Fields and Calculated Measures

 Creating a calculated measure

-In your pivot table, you can use the following definition to create a calculated measure:
+In your pivot table, you can use this definition to create a calculated measure:

 % Profit (calculated measure) = Est. Gross Profit (Sum) / Amount (Sum)

-The calculated measure column returns a percentage value based on the aggregated values calculated from the Est. Gross Profit (Sum) and the Amount (Sum).
+The calculated measure column gives a percentage value based on the aggregated values from Est. Gross Profit (Sum) and the Amount (Sum).

 (648.40 + 4,500 + 294) / (3,602 + 4,500 + 294) = 64.82